tcarland/kdc-ansible/README.md

 KDC-Ansible
 ============

 An Ansible Playbook for installing a pair of MIT KDC's configured and replicating.
 This assumes ssh key logins have already been configured for the hosts, or at least from the Ansible server to both KDC servers or from the primary to the secondary instance if this playbook is to be run from the master.

 The playbooks currently support the following distributions:
 - rhel7.x
 - centos7.x
-- ubuntu 20.04 (debian)
+- ubuntu 20.04 (or debian equivalent)

 ## Running the Playbook: